 Student lockers are located on the lower level of the School of Law.
 All new students will be able to request a locker at the start of the school year.
 Students will keep the same locker for the entire year but must remove their belongings before leaving for the summer.
-Lockers may be reassigned each August to upper level students dependent upon availability.
-Each student should understand that his/her locker is subject to random searches for items prohibited by the University, the School of Law, state, and federal law.
-By using a locker, each student waives his/her right to privacy to items within the locker.
-Items that remain in lockers after May 31, 2021, will be subject to disposal at the discretion of the School of Law.
+Lockers may be reassigned each August to upper-level students depending upon availability.
+Each student's locker is subject to searches for items prohibited by the University, the School of Law, state, and federal law.
+By using a locker, each student waives his or her right to privacy to items within the locker.
+Items that remain in lockers after May 31 of each year will be subject to disposal at the discretion of the School of Law.